Is Florence Worth Visiting? Here’s All You Need to Know

 When compared to cities like Venice and Rome, Florence is a more affordable city and is not expensive.
 Overall, everything in Florence has fair prices from food to stays, things to do, and so forth.
 If you are on a budget, this is a good place to visit.

-What if I’m considering other Alternatives?
+What if I’m considering other cities?

 Which is better, Pisa or Florence?